-- Appetizers: You can turn Orange Chicken into a feast by pairing it with Chinese appetizers such as Crab Rangoons, Chicken Lettuce Wraps, Pineapple Cream Cheese Wontons, Sesame Chicken Egg Rolls, Sweet and Sour Chicken Egg Rolls or Chinese Chicken Wings.
+- Appetizers: You can turn Sweet and Sour Chicken into a feast by pairing it with Chinese appetizers such as Crab Rangoons, Chicken Lettuce Wraps, Pineapple Cream Cheese Wontons, Sesame Chicken Egg Rolls, Sweet and Sour Chicken Egg Rolls or Chinese Chicken Wings.
 It is also delicious with potstickers, even though they are technically Japanese and not Chinese.

 - Soup: Let the Chinese feast continue with soup!
 I love to warm up to Egg Drop Soup which is SUPER easy and always a sultry, satisfying favorite.

 - Salad: This Sweet and Sour Chicken pairs wonderfully with a fresh, crunchy salad such as Crunchy Asian Salad, Chinese Salad, or Asian Pineapple Salad.

 Even though this Sweet and Sour Chicken is easy to make, you can still prepare it in stages if that works better for you.

 - Sweet and Sour Sauce: Whisk the sauce ingredients together but do not simmer/thicken.
 Store it in an airtight container in the refrigerator.

 - Breading: Whisk the flour breading ingredients together in a Ziploc freezer bag.
 You can store the breading for weeks or proceed to dredge chicken then refrigerate.